 Marian was married to Bangor native Lewis Vafiades, who had his own international law practice.
 Mr.Vafiades passed away in 2001.

-Access to the Marian Vafiades Collection is granted by the Archivist or Director of Libraries.
+Access to the Marian Vafiades Papers can be arranged by making an appointment with the Archivist.
 Appointments must be scheduled in advance.
 There are no restrictions pertaining to this collection.

 All copyrights to this collection belong to the New England Conservatory.
-Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as: Marian Vafiades.
-Collection, New England Conservatory Archives, Boston, MA.
+Permission to publish materials from this collection is granted by the Archivist.
+This collection should be cited as: NECA 18.32.
+Marian Vafiades Collection, New England Conservatory Archives, Boston, MA.